tremes/jboss-seam/examples/hibernate/README.md

 2. Set JBOSS_HOME environment property.

-3. In the blog-ear directory run:
+3. In the hibernate-web directory run:

     mvn jboss-as:deploy

-4. Open this URL in a web browser: http://localhost:8080/seam-blog
+4. Open this URL in a web browser: http://localhost:8080/hibernate-web

 Testing the example